 Yoga has long been an extraordinarily popular alternative to traditional fitness.
 The roots of this amazing discipline date back to thousands of years.
-Yoga is rooted in ancient wisdom, and it is a great way to gain energy, sculpt your body as well as improve your mood and reduce stress levels.
-The beautiful thing about yoga, is that it keeps evolving with the times and is very adaptable.
+It is rooted in ancient wisdom, and it is a great way to gain energy, sculpt your body as well as improve your mood, and reduce stress levels.
+The beautiful thing is that it keeps evolving with the times and is very adaptable.

 Hot tub yoga is generally considered to be a little easier to perform than traditional yoga, while still offering increased efficiency.
 The water helps with natural buoyancy, but also offers some resistance.
 This allows your body to work a little bit harder, but without actually feeling it.

-Hot tub yoga can be great to add to your fitness routine.
+It can be great to add to your fitness routine.
 It can act as a great stretching session and can even help prevent injuries while working out.
-If you’re looking for a low-impact, relaxing and rewarding alternative to working out, hot tub yoga might just be the perfect solution.
+If you’re looking for a low-impact, relaxing, and rewarding alternative to working out, this might just be the perfect solution.

 How is Water Yoga Performed?